eduvpn/documentation/API_V3.md

     }
 }
 ```

+The `default_gateway` field indicates whether the client is expected to
+route all traffic over the VPN, or only a subset of it.
+It is either `true` or
+`false`.

 The `display_name` field can be either of type `string` or `object`.
 When the
 field is an object, the keys are